 § 930.
 Notices of Extraction and Diversion.

-Annual notices of groundwater extraction and diversion required pursuant to Part 5 of Division 2 of the Water Code shall be submitted to the board electronically before February 1 of the year after the twelve month reporting period, on the forms available at the board's website.
+Annual notices of groundwater extraction and diversion required pursuant to Part 5 of Division 2 of the Water Code shall be submitted to the board electronically before February 1 of the year after the twelve month reporting period, on the board’s online reporting platform.
 A failure to file an annual notice of groundwater extraction and diversion is considered non-use of water.

 The report shall include the following information: